ncatlab/nlab-content/pages/6/0/1/2/2106/content.md

 * In its application to [[physics]], symplectic geometry is the fundamental mathematical language for [[Hamiltonian mechanics]], [[geometric quantization]], geometrical optics.

-* A tremendous amount of insight into higher [[Lie theory]] ([[Lie groupoid]]s, [[Lie ∞-groupoid]]s, [[Lie ∞-algebroid]]s) has derived from [[Alan Weinstein]]'s long-term project of understanding the role of symplectic geometry in [[geometric quantization]].
+* A tremendous amount of insight into higher [[Lie theory]] ([[Lie groupoids]], [[Lie ∞-groupoids]], [[Lie ∞-algebroids]]) has derived from [[Alan Weinstein]]'s long-term project of understanding the role of symplectic geometry in [[geometric quantization]].
 See there for more details.

 +--{.query}
-[[Zoran ?koda]]: it is true that large influence of Weinstein's program can not be overestimated, but it is not the origin of these considerations; it rather builds up on earlier fundamental works of Kirillov, Kostant, Souriau who invented geometric quantization, all of them originally in symplectic context; and the florishing of the subject from mid 1960s till mid 1980-s is related to their work; and other related tracks of Guillemin, Sternberg, Kashiwara, Karasev, Arnold and so on; and vast developments in harmonic analysis and representation theory (Kostant, Auslander, Vogan, Wallach, Stein...), [[microlocal analysis]] ([[Kashiwara]], Saito, Hormander, Maslov, Karasev, Duistermaat...),  [[integrable system]]s/[[quantum group]]s (this is more into more general Poisson geometry: Lie-Poisson groups, classical r-matrices, bihamiltonian systems...), and  related approaches to quantization (Berezin method, [[coherent state]]s...).
+[[Zoran Skoda]]: it is true that large influence of Weinstein's program can not be overestimated, but it is not the origin of these considerations; it rather builds up on earlier fundamental works of Kirillov, Kostant, Souriau who invented geometric quantization, all of them originally in symplectic context; and the florishing of the subject from mid 1960s till mid 1980-s is related to their work; and other related tracks of Guillemin, Sternberg, Kashiwara, Karasev, Arnold and so on; and vast developments in harmonic analysis and representation theory (Kostant, Auslander, Vogan, Wallach, Stein...), [[microlocal analysis]] ([[Kashiwara]], Saito, Hormander, Maslov, Karasev, Duistermaat...),  [[integrable system]]s/[[quantum group]]s (this is more into more general Poisson geometry: Lie-Poisson groups, classical r-matrices, bihamiltonian systems...), and  related approaches to quantization (Berezin method, [[coherent state]]s...).
 =--

 * [[T-duality]] and (related) [[mirror symmetry]] interchange the symplectic data and complex algebraic geometry data.
 Some cases of both the symplectic and complex algebraic picture can be unified and studied in a broader concept of [[generalized complex geometry]].